mofrim/mofrim.github.io/example-files/content/blog/_index.md

 +++
-title = "All my blog posts"
+title = "All blog posts"
 # paginate_by = 15
 sort_by = "date"
 +++